 Order fulfillment has many moving parts.
 As a small business owner, it is a good idea to familiarize yourself with the terminology.
 That way, there will be no surprises if you outsource fulfillment to a company that charges a fee for different parts of the fulfillment process.
 It will also help you handle in-house fulfillment professionally if you decide to go that route.

-Here is a list of all the order fulfillment terminology you need to know in 2019:
+Here is a list of all the order fulfillment terminology you need to know:

 eCommerce Order Fulfillment Terminology

 SKUs stands for Stock Keeping Units.
 The products in your warehouse each have an SKU to help keep track of inventory.
 You will add SKUs to inventory management software on the computer system.
 When an order is placed, the software identifies the correct item that the customer ordered based on the SKU.
 This ensures the right item is picked, packed, and delivered to the customer.

 Many retailers want stickers placed on the boxes containing the products.
 For example, K-Mart may request that their product codes be applied to retail boxes prior to shipment.
 Fulfillment centers can apply stickers to your boxes if needed.
 There is usually a fee for this service.